developmentseed/data-team-workflow/app/posts/s1-workflow/1-3-data-annotation-process/index.md

  <figcaption>Data annotation process</figcaption>
 </figure>

-As soon as the Data team has the data input ready to use it in the annotation tool and a well-documented annotation workflow, the Data team performs the data annotation or mapping.
-The below list show the different annotation types that the Data team works:
+Once the Data is familiar with the input data, created any custom tools, and a well-documented annotation workflow, the Data team performs the data annotation or mapping.
+The different annotation types that the Data team has experience with:

 - [Image classification](/../annotation-type/image-classification/)
 - [Object detection](/../annotation-type/object-detection/)